lenaone/zendesk_ticket_viewer/README.md

 ## APPROACH

-- I tried to do user UI can be browser-based on website.
-So, I would like to choose sinatra.
+- I decide to do sinata app with ticket model containing all the logics and display tickets on the webpage.
   1. Downloaded sinata and designed a Ticket class in models folder.
   2. Get the data from API, so I use the httparty method get data.
   3. Display on the webpage.
-  4. Main page is `/localhost:4567/tickets` therefore, genereate 25 tickets in a page.
+  4. Main page is `http://localhost:4567/tickets` therefore, genereate 25 tickets in a page.
   5. If a user would like to check individual ticket, click ticket number and go to individual ticket page.
   ```
     For example